 This course on human anatomy and physiology covers integration and regulation of physiological processes with emphasis on the structural and functional interrelationships.
-Lecture topics include: chemical and physical constituents of living material; cell structure and function; tissues, their arrangements and their contributions to systemic function; development and functions of the skeletal system; muscle physiology; nervous system; and special sense organs.
+Lecture topics include: chemical and physical constituents of living material; cell structure and function; tissues, their arrangements and their contributions to systemic function; development and functions of the skeletal system; muscle anatomy and physiology; and the nervous system.
 The laboratory work serves to enhance the lectures through detailed discussions, hands-on examination of specimens, and problem solving.
-Pre- or Co-requisites: ENG 096/097 and RDG 096/097 (passing grade of "C" or better for each), or placement.
-High school biology and chemistry are strongly recommended.
+Prerequisites: MTH 092, ENG 096, RDG 096, or ESL 105/106 (passing grade of "C" or better for each or placement), High school biology or BIO 100 are strongly recommended.
+Laboratory fee.